-Is it easy for Foreigners to Pass JLPT1?
+Is it Easy to Pass JLPT N1?

 Let’s talk a bit about history.
 The Japan Foundation and Japan Educational Exchanges and Services have been offering the Japanese-Language Proficiency Test, globally known as JLPT, since 1984 to evaluate and certify the Japanese proficiency of non-native speakers.

-Do you know that JLPT is also considered the largest-scale Japanese-language test in the world?
+Do you know that the JLPT is also considered the largest-scale Japanese-language test in the world?
 There were as many as 610,000 examinees around the globe in 2011 alone.
 The test is conducted in Japan and overseas.

 The test has five levels – N1, N2, N3, N4 and N5 – and these measure comprehensive Japanese-language communicative competence through Reading, Listening, and Language Knowledge, specifically Vocabulary and Grammar.
-You have to take note that knowledge on the language is not enough, as JLPT also tests the ability to use the knowledge in actual communication and in performing daily tasks.
+You have to take note that knowledge of the language is not enough, as JLPT also tests the ability to use the knowledge in actual communication and in performing daily tasks.

 The website information added that JLPT uses “scaled scores” which are calculated based on “answering patterns” of each examinee, not on “the number of questions correctly answered.”
 The scores are calculated mechanically and also strictly checked by specialists.

-What is the Hardest Part to Pass JLPT1?
+What is the Hardest Part?

-In order to pass JLPT, you have to take all the required test sections and earn a total score to be at or above the Sectional Pass Marks and Overall Pass Mark.
+In order to pass the JLPT, you have to take all the required test sections and earn a total score to be at or above the Sectional Pass Marks and Overall Pass Mark.
 If there is one section where your score is below the sectional pass mark, you are most likely to fail even if your total score is high.

 According to the JLPT website, the easiest levels are N5 and N4 which measures the level of understanding of basic Japanese learned in language classes, while the difficult levels are N1 and N2 which measures the level of understanding of Japanese in a broad range of circumstances like the use of the language in everyday life.
 What bridges the levels between N1, N2, and N4, N5 is N3.